Creating a custom UI

 Verbs

-Depending on your game, you’ll have to define some actions for the player to interact with the environment and the items around.
+Depending on your game, you’ll have to define some actions in order to allow the player to interact with the environment and the items within it.
 We define these actions by using verbs.
 Among the most classic verbs: look, use, talk, give, etc.

 These actions will need to be selected by the player to perform the action desired.
 The way a verb can be selected has to be defined by you, the game developer.
 Every graphical adventure game proposes a different way for the player to select the action.
 Here are some examples: